Submissions

 Age Concern New Zealand supports updating the legislation to protect the interests of current and future residents and to enable retirement villages to operate under a legal framework readily understandable to residents and operators.

 We acknowledge the importance of retirement villages as a housing option for older New Zealanders, with just over 50,000 now living in retirement villages.
+Age Concern New Zealand and member organisations strongly recommend that the Ministry for Housing and Urban Development prioritises the key areas in any final decisions and we provide our recommendations.

 Emergency Management Bill